harshu-177/LLM-in-CyberSecurity/README.md

 <!-- /TOC -->
 ## 🌈 Introduction
-We are excited to present "When LLMs Meet Cybersecurity: A Systematic Literature Review," a comprehensive overview of LLM applications in cybersecurity.
+We are excited to present "LLM-in-CyberSecurity: A Systematic Literature Review," a comprehensive overview of LLM applications in cybersecurity.

 We seek to address three key questions:
 - RQ1: How to construct cyber security-oriented domain LLMs?